Canola Oil Sucks! (2023) -Roger Mason

+Canola oil is now everywhere!
 You've been told that canola oil is healthy and good for you, right?
 You've surely seen articles that tell you how good canola oil is, and what a fine vegetable oil it is for cooking, baking, and salad dressings.
 When you go into health food stores, you see many products that proudly list canola oil on the label.
-There are $5 jars of mayonnaise made of canola oil.
-You see many canola oil products in all the chain grocery stores as well.
+Now you see canola oil in everything that uses vegetable oil.
 So, you certainly know this is a right choice when it comes to cooking oils.

 GMO foods do not have to be labeled.
 They should not even be allowed to grow!
 GMO foods should be outlawed in every country on earth.
 Some countries have already done that.
 These genetically modified frankenfoods are toxic and should not even be fed to animals.
 The top three GMO foods are canola, soy, and corn.
 Soon we’ll have GMO wheat.
 Then GMO seafood.
 Then GMO meat!
 There is every reason to avoid canola oil in any form.
 Read the article GMO Foods are Everywhere.